dropbox/dropbox-sdk-obj-c/README.md

 The Dropbox [User API](https://www.dropbox.com/developers/documentation/http/documentation) and [Business API](https://www.dropbox.com/developers/documentation/http/teams) have three types of requests: RPC, Upload and Download.

-The response handlers for each of the request types are similar to one another.
-The response handler arguments are:
+The response handlers for each request type are similar to one another.
+The arguments for the handler blocks are as follows:
-* the result type from the route (`DBNilObject` if the route does not have a return type)
+* result type from the route (`DBNilObject` if the route does not have a return type)
-* the route-specific error (usually a union type)
+* route-specific error (usually a union type)
-* the generic network request error (with information like request ID, HTTP status code, etc.)
+* generic network request error (with information like request ID, HTTP status code, etc.)
-* `NSURL` / `NSData` reference to ouput (for Download-style endpoints)
+* `NSURL` / `NSData` reference to downloaded ouput (for Download-style endpoints only)

+Response handlers and progress handlers are optional for all endpoints.

 ### Request types